Nicolaas Hartingh: Role in the Treaty of Giyanti

 Location of the signing of the Treaty of Giyanti on 13 February 1755.

 Through negotiating the division of the once powerful Mataram Sultanate, Hartingh played a crucial role in the creation of the Sultanate of Yogyakarta of Mangkubumi.
 Susuhunan Pakubuwono III subsequently ruled over the Surakarta Sunanate.
 Governor Hartingh represented the Dutch East India Company at the investiture of Prince Mangkubumi as Sri Sultan Hamengkubuwono I of Yogyakarta in March 1755.
 For his role in establishing peace between Pakubuwono III and Mangkubumi, Hartingh won high praise from his superiors, including the Heeren XVII.

 In the ensuing two years, the region was still plagued by hostilities between Prince Sambernyawa (Raden Mas Said) and Pakubuwono III.
 Governor Hartingh again used his skills of diplomacy to bring an end to the hostilities known as the Third Javanese War of Succession, by convincing the Pakubuwono III to part with more of his territory, this time in favour of Raden Mas Saïd who was installed as Sri Mangkunegara I of the Princely State of Mangkunegaran in 1757.
 The Dutch now had a more peaceful region and all three rulers had to acknowledge Dutch suzerainty.

 A detailed historical account of the military campaigns between 1741 and 1757 was penned (most likely by Hartingh) as "Kort verhaal van de Javasche oorlogen".
+In this work, Nicolaas Hartingh reflected critically on the events and lamented that the VOC would have been better off remaining a trading company, as in his view it had gained little from the vast treasures expended on these wars.